The resources available are invaluable, and endless. Read on to learn more.

 Internships play a vital role in a student’s marketability.
 Though internships aren’t usually available to freshmen, a visit to Career Services can direct a student to where they can apply the following year, discuss how an internship will help meet their career objectives and how to prepare now to be qualified for one later on.

-Understanding options in terms of a major If your son or daughter has selected a major, they should still visit Career Services to explore their career paths in this field and discuss how it aligns with their goals.
+Understanding options in terms of a major If your student has selected a major, they should still visit Career Services to explore their career paths in this field and discuss how it aligns with their goals.

 The student who’s still undecided can take advantage of the variety of assessment tools available through Career Services.
 “With these assessments, we’ll evaluate their interests, sometimes their skills, their values and their personality, which are the four components to career exploration,” explains Suzanne L. Dagger, director for Career Services at Hofstra University.